Theoretical Radio Signals from Radio-Band Gravitational Waves Converted from the Neutron Star Magnetic Field: Gravitational wave conversion probability

+Furthermore, the distance over which gravitational waves propagate through the magnetosphere of a neutron star is evidently much larger than the infinitesimal displacement $s$, rendering the approximation of a homogeneous magnetic field invalid.
+The spatial inhomogeneities in both the magnetic field and the electron density lead to position-dependent coefficients in the wave equation, necessitating a perturbative treatment of Eq. (\ref{linearized-eq}).
+This can be achieved by transforming to the interaction picture via $\hat{A}_{\mathrm{int }}=U^{\dagger} \hat{A}_{\omega,\lambda}$, allowing the full solution to be systematically constructed through iterative expansion from usual iteration.
+In practice, a first-order approximation using the distorted wave function approach proves sufficient, wherein conversion probabilities between regions of locally homogeneous magnetic field and electron density are incorporated.
+Finally, the probability that a GW with frequency $\omega$ traveling a distance $L$ at the polar angle $\theta$ of a neutron star is converted into photons is

-In theory, the typical distance $L$ should be influenced by the absorption and scattering of matter in the magnetic field, regardless of the graviton's mass.
-Given that the interaction cross-section of gravitons is $\sigma\approx l_p^2$ with four-dimensional Planck length $l_p$ \cite{Palessandro:2019tmj,Boughn:2006st}, and this value is generally unaffected by the internal structure of gravitons \cite{Sawyer:2019plp}, coupled with the absence of extreme gravitational objects like black holes in our observation path, we infer that the absorption and scattering coefficients of gravitons are minimal and can be disregarded.
+For readability, please refer to the Appendix \ref{sec:function-detail} for the detailed calculation of Eq. (\ref{convertion-probability}).
+In theory, the typical distance $L$ should be influenced by the absorption and scattering of matter in the magnetic field.
+However, given that the interaction cross-section of gravitons is $\sigma\approx l_p^2$ with four-dimensional Planck length $l_p$ \citep{Palessandro:2019tmj,Boughn:2006st}, and this value is generally unaffected by the internal structure of gravitons \citep{Sawyer:2019plp}, coupled with the absence of extreme gravitational objects like black holes in our observation path, we infer that the absorption and scattering coefficients of gravitons are minimal and can be disregarded.
 Therefore, the distance $L$ is solely determined by the graviton's energy and the intensity, orientation, and magnitude of the magnetic field.
 Moreover, due to the absorption and scattering effects of the medium on photons, the conversion probability from a single GW to a photon is not equivalent to the conversion probability from a single photon to a GW.
+So we need to calculate the length of this typical distance $L$.
 In Fig. \ref{fig:direction-dig}, we show the minimum radius $r_{\mathrm{occur}}$ at which GWs cross the magnetar equator and radio-observable converted photons.
 Start with the simplest, we can now determine the conversion probability of neutron stars for a particular path at the location of $r_{\mathrm{occur}}$ at their equators $\theta=0$.
-For readability, please refer to the Appendix \ref{sec:function-detail} for the detailed calculation of Eq. (\ref{convertion-probability}).